quotentiroler/blood-count-to-fhir/README.md

 ## Routes

-- GET "/" to see UI
+- GET / to see UI
-- POST "/" for file upload
+- POST / for file upload
-- GET "/blood" to run the 3 steps mentioned above on .pdf file in upload-dir
+- GET /blood to run the 3 steps mentioned above on .pdf file in upload-dir
-- POST "/blood" to convert POJO into FHIR profile
+- POST /blood" to convert POJO into FHIR profile
-- GET "/files/{filename:.+}" to download uploaded file
+- GET /files/{filename:.+} to download uploaded file
-- GET "test" to test the 2nd and 3rd step mentioned above
+- GET /test to test the 2nd and 3rd step mentioned above
 - GET /chat to test the GPT4FREE (needs message in Request Body)
 - GET /swagger-ui/index.html and actuator